The US promoted Health Maintenance Organizations (HMOs), and people wanted HMOs to be a part of the Medicare program.

 Note: There are more preventive services in Medicare Advantage vs Traditional Medicare

 The future for the Medicare Advantage program remains uncertain as proposed funding cuts are due to be voted on in the next few years.
 There were cuts proposed for 2015 but then they were reversed.
 Both programs provide plenty of benefits to enrollees, but with Medicare Advantage gaining momentum, will there be a reason to keep Traditional Medicare alive?

-The ACA has also changed how CMS will pay Medicare Advantage Organizations (MAOs) by phasing in benchmarks calculated as a percentage of per capital fee for service Medicare spending.
+[i class=”fa-arrow-right”] The ACA has also changed how CMS will pay Medicare Advantage Organizations (MAOs).
+This is done by phasing in benchmarks calculated as a percentage of per capital fee for service Medicare spending.
 This is likely to reduce MA plan payment benchmarks by 2.5%.
 There is a little confusion on how this benchmark will be set.

 Impact of ACA on Medicare Advantage

 |ACA quartile impact for 2014||-2.5%||-2.5%|